 This is a simple activity that can be done in groups with a prize for the group that wins.
 All you’ll need to create a quiz based on mental health is some simple information and statistics o the topic, which you could do as a myth or fact method.
-You can also use my example of this if you’d like, which you can find here and on my freebies page here.
+You can also use my example of this if you’d like, which you can find here and on my Resources page here.
 The two mental health quizzes I created are free to download and use.

 Tea, cakes, and a chat

 This one’s a seasonal idea, whereby if your team or organisation do secret Santa, then you could encourage them to pick a theme of self-care gifts.
-For an idea about what kinds of things would be self-care gifts then check out my article about it here.
+For an idea about what kinds of things would be self-care gifts, then check out my article about it here.

 Although this is a difficult topic, you’d be surprised how many people aren’t aware of what counts as abuse, so educating them about what is abuse could change someone’s life.
-If you want support with creating something around this, then check out my article on abuse by clicking here.
+If you want support for creating something around this, then check out my article on abuse by clicking here.

 You could create activities to do as a group based on positive psychology interventions, which, I also have an article on.
 Click here to read about positive psychology so you can create activities based on it.

 Protecting Yourself As A Workplace Mental Health Champion